Herbert Trackman Planetarium

 Located in Room F-1001 on Joliet Junior College's Main Campus, the Trackman Planetarium welcomes the public to experience the wonders of the cosmos.
 Our 55-seat, theatre-style dome offers an immersive environment where science comes to life.
 No registration required.
 Join us for free public shows every Tuesday and Thursday evening 6:00-7:00p.m. (unless otherwise noted).

 Interested in booking a field trip for your school?
 JJC's Trackman Planetarium makes learning about science FUN and memorable.
-We are currently offering field trip opportunities on select Mondays and Wednesdays for the Summer months!
+We offer field trip opportunities on select Mondays, Wednesdays, and Fridays all year long!
 These free, unique presentations are tailored to your students' grade level and designed to align with classroom curriculum.
 Prepare for a stellar journey covering topics from science and mythology to history, literature, art, anatomy, and beyond.
 A trip to the Trackman offers an unforgettable learning experience in a unique one-of-a-kind setting.
 Space is limited, so be sure to reserve your spot early!

 Contact fieldtripcoordinator@jjc.edu or call (815) 280-2601 for more information